derekmartinez18/discord.js-music/README.md

  *                global: Whether to use the same queue for all servers
  *                        instead of server-specific queues (default false).
  *                maxQueueSize: The maximum queue size (default 20).
+ 				  volume: The volume to start playback at (default 50 [0.5]).
+ 				  		  anyoneCanSkip: Allow anyone to skip a track (if disabled, only the music managers + the person who added can skip). (default false).
+ 				  musicManager: The name of the Discord role approved to manage the bot. (default null)
+ 				  clearInvoker: Have the bot remove messages which invoke, these are the one that start with the 		 prefix provided. (default false)

  */
 music(client, options);
 ```

 The commands available are:
-* `play <url|search>`: Play a video/music.
+* `play <url>`: Play a video/music.
 It can take a URL from various services (YouTube, Vimeo, YouKu, etc).
-If no URL is specified, the bot will search Google for the video.
+Search has been removed temporally until a workaround can be found.
 * `skip [number]`: Skip some number of songs.
 Will skip 1 song if a number is not specified.
 * `queue`: Display the current queue.
-* `pause`: Pause music playback.
+* `pause`: Pause music playback. (requires music manager)
-* `resume`: Resume music playback.
+* `resume`: Resume music playback. (requires music manager)
+* `volume`: Adjust the playback volume between 1 and 200 (requires music manager)